markitj42/Java-BE-FE-technical-setup/README.md

 ## Additional Configuration

 - WebDriver Configuration: By default, the project is set to use the Chrome WebDriver for frontend testing.
-If you prefer to use Firefox, modify the WebDriver setup in the `BaseTest` class.
+If you prefer to use Firefox or Edge modify the WebDriver setup in the `BaseTest` class.

 ## Contributions